-First Meetings: we have a policy that the first meeting concludes with a deposit.
-So we do ask for a "meeting of the minds" before then.
+First Meetings: we ask that the first meeting conclude with a 65% deposit of the job.
+So, we do ask for a "meeting of the minds" before then.

 What do your loft beds cost?

 We want to help everyone, so we have three level of pricing.
 Let's find one that works for you:

 Standard Level packages include a basic lofted bed, for a twin or full mattress, a free phone consultation, and a free sketch, with Sander Hicks, Zen's CEO.
 We will loft the bed, and give you a ships' ladder, a standard doug fir or pine railing, with everything finished, sanded and varnished with clear coat.
 Birch plywood, with varnished floor in loft.